snakemake-workflows/rna-seq-kallisto-sleuth/config/README.md

   These Gs are artifacts in Illumina data from [machines with a one channel or two channel color chemistry](https://github.com/OpenGene/fastp/pull/508#issuecomment-3028078859).
   We currently set this by default, because [the auto-detection for the respective machines is lacking the latest machine types](https://github.com/OpenGene/fastp/pull/508).
   When the above-linked pull request is updated and merged, we can remove this and rely on the auto-detection.
-If you want to specify additional command line options, we recommend always including those paramters in your units.tsv, as well.
+If you want to specify additional command line options, we recommend always including those parameters in your units.tsv, as well.

 #### Lexogen 3' QuantSeq adapter trimming